Simulation-Software-Engineering/Git-Cheat-Sheet-Octocat/cheat-sheet.md

 - working files: our local working directory
 - staging area: the changes we want to add to our repository
 - local repository: a local environment where we track all our file changes
-- remote repository (a remote environment that can be available for other users)
+- remote repository: a remote environment that can be available for other users

 ## Basic Commands